benchZak/requirement-analysis/README.md

   *  The interface should be mobile-responsive and accessible to users with disabilities.

   *  The system should be available 99.9% of the time, ensuring high reliability.

+## Use Case Diagrams
+Use Case Diagrams are visual representations used in Requirement Analysis to describe the functional interactions between users (actors) and the system.
+Each diagram outlines different ways a user might interact with the application, helping teams understand system behavior from the user's perspective.

+Benefits of Use Case Diagrams:
+  *  Clarify System Scope: Helps identify what the system should and should not do.

+  *  Enhance Communication: Bridges understanding between technical and non-technical stakeholders.

+  *  Identify Actors and Interactions: Clearly maps out users and their goals.

+  *  Facilitate Test Planning: Supports the creation of user-centric test cases.

+Use Case Diagram for Booking Management System
+Below is the use case diagram for the booking system, showing the main actors and their interactions with the system:

+Main Actors and Use Cases:
+  *  Guest

+    *  Register / Log In
+    *  Search Properties
+    *  Book Property
+    *  View Booking History

+  *  Host

+Log In

+List Property

+Manage Listings

+View Bookings

+Admin

+Manage Users

+Manage Properties

+Generate Reports